 The award is named in memory of Brother Casimir Gabriel Costello, FSC (1910-92), a Manhattan College graduate who chaired its Department of History for many years and served as Dean of the College from 1953-59.
 His book, The Arches of the Years, traces the history of Manhattan College from its founding until 1979.

-Department chair evaluation: Upon receipt of the nomination, the dean of liberal arts will request a brief teaching evaluation from the nominee’s department chair due by May 8.
+- Department chair evaluation: Upon receipt of the nomination, the dean of liberal arts will request a brief teaching evaluation from the nominee’s department chair due by April 1.

-Nominee’s statement: The faculty member nominated will be invited to submit a brief teaching philosophy statement and summary of teaching evaluations from the previous three years due by May 15.
+- Nominee’s statement: The faculty member nominated will be invited to submit a brief teaching philosophy statement and summary of teaching evaluations from the previous three years due by April 1.

-Selection: A committee appointed by the dean of liberal arts will select the awardee based on the student’s nomination, chair’s evaluation, and nominee’s statement.
-The award will be announced at the end of Spring semester and presented before the annual Costello lecture delivered in the following fall semester.
+- Selection: A committee appointed by the dean of liberal arts will select the awardee based on the student’s nomination, chair’s evaluation, and nominee’s statement.
+The award will be announced at the end of Spring semester and presented before the annual Brother Gabriel Costello lecture delivered in the following fall semester.

 - The award carries a stipend of $1,000.